Spencerx/datapackager/README.md

    install instructions above need to be updated with the new package name.

-Once you've followed the above process once, you can re-use the same virtual machine to rebuild the package (using the latest code from each git repo) by just doing:
+Once you've followed the above process once, you can re-use the same virtual machine to rebuild the package (using the latest code from each git repo).
+Just update the version number in `ckan-packaging/package.yml`, then do:

     vagrant provision